Santander Cycles: Prices

-Other ways to pay are through a monthly membership fee of £20 or an annual fee of £120.
+Other ways to pay are through a day pass for £3.50, monthly membership fee of £20 or an annual fee of £120, which each give unlimited 60-minute rides during their time period.

 Bicycles must be returned within 24 hours.
-Failure to return a bicycle or damaging one could incur a charge of up to £300.
+Failure to return a bicycle or damaging one can incur a charge of up to £300.

-E-bikes fees are set differently and require prior registration which can be completed online.
+E-bikes fees are set differently and require prior registration, which can be completed online.